Raffi Torres: San Jose and 41-game suspension

 On October 3, 2015, in a preseason game against the Ducks, Torres was assessed a match penalty for a late, illegal check to the head of forward Jakob Silfverberg.
 The NHL stated the hit would be under review, and, on October 5, Torres was suspended a record 41 games by the league, half of the regular season.
 Torres forfeited $440,860.29 in salary, which was deposited into the Players' Emergency Assistance Fund.
-While the record for longest suspension is held by Billy Coutu, who was suspended for life in 1927, Torres holds the distinction of the longest non-lifetime ban, which was previously held by Chris Simon for an incident in 2007.
+While the record for longest suspension is held by Billy Coutu, who was suspended for life in 1927 for attacking referees, Torres holds the distinction of the longest non-lifetime ban, which was previously held by Chris Simon for an incident in 2007.
 This is also the longest-ever NHL suspension for a hit on another player.
 Torres did not appeal the suspension and apologized to Silfverberg.
 Sharks general manager Doug Wilson supported the suspension, saying Torres' hit was "unacceptable and has no place in our game."

 After returning from his suspension, the Sharks assigned him to their AHL affiliate, the San Jose Barracuda on a conditioning loan.
 He never returned to the Sharks.
 On February 22, 2016, San Jose sent Torres to the Toronto Maple Leafs along with two second round draft picks in exchange for Roman Polak and Nick Spaling.

 On August 30, 2016, Torres signed a PTO with the Carolina Hurricanes but was released on October 6.
 He officially announced his retirement from hockey on November 5, 2016.